tjhop/mango/README.md

     - Structured logging
     - Grafana dashboard (Planned)

+## Setup

+Download a release appropriate for your system from the [Releases](https://github.com/tjhop/mango/releases) page.
+While packages are built for several systems, there are currently no plans to attempt to submit packages to upstream package repositories.

 ## Configuration Management

 `Mango` is intended to be run as a daemon on the system that it will be managing.